BritneyVong/WalmartSalesAnalysis/README.md

 2. In what city is each branch?
 ```
--- In which city is each branch?
+-- In what city is each branch?
 SELECT
 	DISTINCT branch,
     city